 Students are expected to assist in maintaining a classroom environment that is conducive to learning.
 In order to assure that everyone has opportunity to gain from time spent in class, inappropriate or distractive classroom behavior is prohibited.
 Should a disruptive classroom incident occur, the faculty member in charge may remove the student on either a temporary or permanent basis.
-Students have the right to appeal through the appropriate channels.
+Students have the right to appeal (https://cm.maxient.com/reportingform.php?TrinityValleyCC) through the appropriate channels.
 Refer to the Student Code of Conduct section of this publication for more information.